 Where to Stay on The Big Island

 The big island is split into 9 distinct areas, all with their own unique features and selling points.
-I recommend staying in Hilo, Kailua-Kona, or an apartment/condo through AirBnB.
+I recommend staying in Hilo, Kailua-Kona, or a locally-managed apartment/condo.

 Hilo: In Hilo, you’ll be close to the Volcano National Park, and in general be in closer proximity to volcanic areas and tourist spots.